IanFletcher1Spatial/strigo-lab-exercises/transform-data/exercise.md

 #### 5. Clean Up Connection Lines

-Delete the connection between the AttributeValidator and the writer feature type by right-clicking it and choosing Delete.
+Delete the connection between the reader and writer feature types by right-clicking it and choosing Delete.

 ![AttributeManager results](./images/delete.png)